[UPDATED] Ecommerce industry has been on a rise for quite some time and stats from particularly last year indicate no signs of it slowing down.

 This is perhaps one of the most important details that businesses need to take care of.
-It has been a common practice among industry giants to keep track of their competitors and their strategies.
+It has been an ecommerce best practice among industry giants to keep track of their competitors and their strategies.
 In fact , this practice be seen in everyday life.
 Take the example of a sanitizer that claims to wash away all 100 viruses from your hands.
 In response, another competitor launched an improved hand sanitizer that does the same in lesser time.

 Similarly, online businesses need to be aware of products and services being used by their competitors.
 Sometimes, it is the same product or service, just the difference of strategy used in marketing to the right audience.
 Therefore, keeping track of competitor’s audience is an efficient way of knowing what market should you take care of.

 8. Re-evaluate Your Marketing Efforts

 Now that you have a better idea of how to find ecommerce target audience, it’s about time to go over your business plan and consider a few things.

 See, if your ecommerce target market would benefit from your products and would it truly appreciate its existence?
 Try figuring out what drives the decision-making wheel among your potential customers and how often they can afford to be in business with you?
 Answering all these questions should help you better prepare your business strategy with respect to your online store’s target audience.